 The administrator can limit the scope of a named association to a specific subtype of a particular asset type.
+A subtype is a way of differentiating between assets that share the same asset type but differ in purpose.
+For example, a "Product Manual" asset type might be divided into "User Manual" and "Service Manual" subtypes to differentiate between the two kinds of manuals.

-In the Burlington Financial sample site for example, you can limit the association between "ImageFile" and "Article" assets to only the "Standard" (and not the "Columnist") subtype of the "Article" asset type.
-In such cases, the asset's "Edit" form will show only the named associations applicable to the asset type and subtype chosen in the association.
-Because an asset subtype can be specific to a particular CS site, this mechanism can be used to make associations site-specific as well.
+When an asset association is limited to a particular asset subtype, the asset's "Edit" form will show only the named associations applicable to the asset type and subtype chosen in the association.
+Because an asset subtype can be specific to a particular CS site, this mechanism can be used to make asset associations site-specific as well.